-Point Hope Shipyard recognizes the challenges and responsibilities of operating an industrial operation in an urban setting, and has developed a culture of pro-active engagement and collaboration with neighbours.
+Point Hope Shipyard recognizes the challenges and responsibilities of operating an industrial operation in an urban setting and has developed a culture of pro-active engagement and collaboration with neighbours.
 We are committed to working within the City's established guidelines and bylaws for industrial operations.

 Point Hope has developed positive and respectful relationships with our residential neighbours and the community at large.
-In the recent past this included collaboration on the new Master Plan for Dockside Green, resulting in the community-inspired relocation of the Dockside Green plaza to Harbour Road to optimize views of the shipyard.
+In the recent past this included collaboration on the new Master Plan for Dockside Green, resulting in the community-inspired relocation of the Dockside Green Plaza to Harbour Road to optimize views of the shipyard.
 Importantly, we have established strong channels of communication between the residents and businesses at Dockside and the General Manager of the Shipyard.
 We are responsive to concerns when they are raised.
 In fact, very few complaints have been received over the past two years.

 We are community-minded and support many local organizations and initiatives.
 In 2013 Point Hope held its first annual community open house at the shipyard and approximately 200 people attended for a tour.
+The attendance numbers grew substantially to almost 1000 visitors in 2014.
 In 2015, Point Hope partnered with Dockside Green and the Resilient Neighbourhoods initiative to present VicWest Street Fest - a celebration of the Victoria West community built around the open house and tours at Point Hope.
-At the 2016 VicWest Street

-Fest, Point Hope shared their vision of introducing a Graving Dock to over 2000 people from across the region, and in 2017, Point Hope welcomed over 3000 citizens for tours and the opportunity to view the Graving Dock renderings with Point Hope's new General Manager.
-(Please refer to Appendix B for an overview of recent and planned engagement).
+At the 2016 VicWest Street Fest, Point Hope shared their vision of introducing a Graving Dock to over 2000 people from across the region, and in 2017, Point Hope welcomed over 3000 citizens for tours and the opportunity to view the Graving Dock renderings with Point Hope's new General Manager.
+Open houses were also conducted in 2018 and 2019.
+(Please refer to Appendix B for an overview of engagement).